MatheusBBarni/nostr-probable-train/README.md

 # Nostr probable train

-Browser extension for NOSTR - Basic Social media like twitter and NIP-7 implementation
+Browser extension for NOSTR - Relays indexer that you have signed messages and NIP-7 implementation

 ### Tech Stack